 Fixed-rate mortgages vs. adjustable-rate mortgages

-In terms of interest rates, there are two main types of home loans: fixed-rate and adjustable-rate mortgages.
-If you have a fixed-rate mortgage, your interest rate doesn’t vary over the life of the loan.
-However, if you have an adjustable-rate mortgage, your interest rate can change.
+There are two main types of interest rates for home loans: fixed-rate mortgages and ARMs.
+If you have a fixed-rate mortgage, your interest rate doesn’t change over the life of the loan.
+However, if you have an ARM, your rate can change periodically.

 What Is More Important: APR or Interest Rate?